 Information on avoiding food and water-borne illnesses, as well as other illnesses and injuries for which travelers are at risk.

 Prescriptions for malaria and traveler’s diarrhea prevention will be provided if needed.

 Patients are seen by appointment on Thursday afternoons only.
 Appointments may be made by calling the travel clinic at (719) 583-4380.
 Please allow at least two weeks or longer before you are traveling to be seen for your appointment.

 Check on your medical insurance coverage; not all companies cover international travel.

 Receive vaccinations in a timely manner, especially if you are planning an extended trip.
 Don't wait until the last minute or you may not get the protection you need.

 Bring records of prior vaccinations when coming for your "Travel Clinic" appointment.

-Payment is expected at the time of service.
-Payments accepted are cash, checks, credit cards or debit cards.
-Some insurances are able to be billed.
-If an insurance is unable to be billed, a statement with the appropriate codes will be provided for your insurance billing convenience.
+If insurance is unable to be billed, a statement with the appropriate codes will be provided for your insurance billing convenience.

 Patients requesting a copy of Medical Records can print the Authorization to Release Information From PDPHE Clinic Form, complete it and bring it to the Pueblo Department of Public Health and Environment.